 scope.
-(1.)
-That part of a source program in which a variable can communicate its value.
-(2.)
-The portion of a program within which a declaration applies.
+(1) That part of a source program in which a variable can communicate its value.
+(2) The portion of a program within which a declaration applies.
 For Ada programming, see declaration.

-(3.)
-In SOM, that portion of a program within which an identifier name has "visibility" and denotes a unique variable.
-In SOM, an IDL source file forms a scope.
-An identifier can only be defined once within a scope; identifiers can be redefined within a nested scope.
-In a .idl file, modules, interface statements, structures, unions, methods, and exceptions form nested scopes.
+scope of resource collection.
+In Workload Management, the scope of resource collection specified for a class determines how resource limits are applied to the processes in that class.
+The scope levels can be set to class, process, user, or group.